brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 15 bht.md

 3. "Dismissing the metaphor of darkness and light, he enjoins them to regulate their life circumspectly as wise men, who have been educated by the Lord in the school of true wisdom."

+### Philip Schaff:
+1. "Take heed not only that your walk be exact, strict, but also of what sort that strictness is not only that you have a rule and keep to it, but that that rule be the best one."
+(Alford)
+2. "Wisdom and not mere intelligence was to characterize them; that wisdom which preserves in rectitude, guides amid temptations, and affords a lesson of consistency to surrounding spectators."
+(Eadie)

 ### Archibald T. Robertson:
 1. "Carefully (ακριβως)...how exactly ye walk."
 2. "On ακριβως (from ακριβης) see Matthew 2:8; Luke 1:3."